PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ### Software configuration

-In order to establish a cellular connection we need to use the Ethernet Control Model (ECM) driver to connect over USB.
-ECM is activated using AT command (detailed below), and the modem interface appears on ifconfig as `usb0`.
+To establish a cellular connection, use the Ethernet Control Model (ECM) driver to connect to the device over USB.
+ECM is activated using AT commands (detailed below), and the modem interface appears on ifconfig as `usb0`.

 ### Activating ECM with AT commands